Decentralized finance: Errors and hacking

 Coding errors and hacks are common in DeFi.
 Blockchain transactions are irreversible, which means that an incorrect or fraudulent DeFi transaction cannot be corrected easily if at all.

 The person or entity behind a DeFi protocol may be unknown and may disappear with investors' money.
 Investor Michael Novogratz has described some DeFi protocols as "Ponzi-like".

 DeFi has been compared to the initial coin offering craze of 2017, part of a cryptocurrency bubble.
 Inexperienced investors are at particular risk of losing money because of the sophistication required to interact with DeFi platforms and the lack of any intermediary with customer support.
 On the other hand, as the code for DeFi smart contracts is generally open-source software that can be copied to set up competing platforms, experienced users and user-created bots might create instabilities as funds shift between platforms which share the same code.
 In addition, DeFi platforms might inadvertently provide incentives for cryptocurrency miners to destabilize the system.

+Illicit actors, including cyber criminals, fraudsters and terrorist organisations, are exploiting the technical complexity of DeFi and the absence of AML/CFT checks to launder criminal proceeds or raise funds and crypto-assets to finance criminal activity.
+They use DeFi to obscure the movement of funds through various techniques and services.
 In 2021, half of cryptocurrency crime was related to DeFi.
 This rise has been attributed to a combination of developer incompetence and non-existent or poorly enforced regulations.
 Theft from DeFi can come from either external hackers stealing from vulnerable projects, or "rug pulls", where the developers and influencers promote a project and then take the money, as a form of pump-and-dump.

 Regulation

-In October 2021, the FATF included DeFi in the guidance for crypto service providers, making the authority's aim to regulate this type of asset.They are expecting each individual country to determine if individuals involved in DeFi can be considered a virtual asset provider and be subjected to the FATF's guidelines.
+In October 2021, the FATF included DeFi in the guidance for crypto service providers, making the authority's aim to regulate this type of asset.
+They are expecting each individual country to determine if individuals involved in DeFi can be considered a virtual asset provider and be subjected to the FATF's guidelines.